 The handguard on this gun is probably where most of the weight of the gun comes from.

-In true to clone form it is nearly the exact handguard that is on the HK416A5.
-It’s solid and feels exactly the same.
+In proper clone form, it is nearly identical to the handguard on the HK416A5.
+It's solid and feels the same.

 Grip/Ergonomics

-Grips can be the make or break for any rifle and for the obvious reasons of that’s what you grab and interact with the most.
+Grips can be the make-or-break for any rifle, and for that reason, that’s what you grab and interact with the most.

-HK416 22LR’s grip is the exactly copy of the A5 look and feel is nearly identical.
+HK416 22LR’s grip is an exact copy of the A5, and the look and feel is nearly identical.

-The grip on the gun has a rounded back strap which has a really nice ergonomic feel.
+The grip on the gun has a rounded backstrap that provides a really nice ergonomic feel.

-In my opinion, ergonomic grips are something HK does extremely well.
+In my opinion, ergonomic grips are one of the things HK does exceptionally well.

 One thing I don’t like about this grip at all is the “front hump”.
 The front hump is something that most standard A2 AR pistol grips have and the main reason I deposit those standard grips in the trash can.